 Our Leadership

 Meet DCC's staff and Session.
-We're regular folks, just like you.

 DCC's Session Elders: Kwabena Asante, Brad Barber, Zoe Tilton, Alf Brandt, Hannah Bartram, Jan Soller, (Wes Nordman--Pastor), Deborah Luthi, Joe Yun, (Emily Henderson--retired), Sallie-Grace Tate, and Alisha Woo.
 Not pictured are Maria Cartwright and JoAnn Diel (clerk)